CaioCavalcanti/aws-developer-certification/services/DynamoDB.md

     - The **primary key is recorded by default**, but you can capture before and after images
     - Events are recorded in near real-time
     - Applications can take actions based on contents
-    - Lambda polls DynamoDB stream, and can execute code based on the stream event
+    - **Lambda polls DynamoDB stream**, and can execute code based on the stream event

 ## Query vs Scan